 Nunes began the first ‘ukulele company with his two sons around 1910.
 He called it M. Nunes & Sons.
-(We Portuguese are pretty clever!)
+(Us Portuguese guys are pretty clever!)

 The ‘ukulele’s popularity grew.
 Many people on the mainland had caught the bug, and the demand for ‘ukuleles was greater than Nunes could supply.
 Cue Samuel Kaiali’ili’i Kamaka.
 Kamaka began building ‘ukuleles as an apprentice to Nunes, but in 1916 he started his own business.
 His workshop was in his basement, where he would turn out a dozen ‘ukuleles a week and sell them for $5 a piece.
 Now run by Sam Jr., Kamaka Hawaii inc. is still building some of the world’s best ukuleles.

 Along with Kamaka, other companies like Martin, Gibson, and National also jumped on board the ‘ukulele-making bandwagon in the early part of the century.

 In the 40s, 50s, and 60s the demand for ‘ukuleles started to slow down.
 When the 70s came around, Kamaka was the only company still manufacturing ukuleles.